-The school has followed the statutory guidance contained in the SEND Code of Practice 2014 and has a full-time SENDCo, assisted by a Deputy SENDCo and a Specialist Assessor.
+The school has followed the statutory guidance contained in the SEND Code of Practice 2014 and has a full-time SENDCo, assisted by a Deputy SENDCo who is also a Specialist Assessor.
 The school recognises the important role the SENDCo has in working with the Headteacher and Governing Board to determine the strategic development of the school's SEND policy and provision in the school as well as ensuring the effective implementation of the policy and the appropriate use of available resources to respond to SEND pupils' needs.

-Though not an exhaustive list of duties the SENCo will:
+Though not an exhaustive list of duties the SENDCo will:

-- draw up a SEND Action Plan to reflect the school's priorities as shown in the School's Action Plan and current legislation and guidance - oversee the day-to-day operation of the school's SEND policy and Plan - monitor the implementation of the school's School Development Plan and SEND Plan - deliver a brief overview of SEND policy and practice at the Annual Induction for new staff and at interim points when required. - coordinate provision for children with SEND - liaise with the relevant Designated Teacher where a LAC/CIC has SEND - advise on the graduated approach to providing SEND support - advise on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively including HNF and the separate funding for pupils within the Designated Provision (including Pupil Premium entitlement) - liaise with parents of pupils with SEND - liaise with other schools, educational psychologists, health and social care professionals, and independent or voluntary bodies - be a key point of contact with external agencies, especially the local authority and its support services
+- Draw up a SEND Action Plan to reflect the school's priorities and current legislation and guidance - Oversee the day-to-day operation of the school's SEND policy and Plan - Monitor the implementation of the school's School Development Plan and SEND action Plan - Deliver a brief overview of SEND policy and practice at the Annual Induction for new staff and at interim points when required - Coordinate provision for children with SEND

-- liaise with potential next providers of education to ensure a pupil and their parents are informed about options and a smooth transition is planned - work with the Headteacher and school governors to ensure that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements - ensure that the school keeps the records of all pupils with SEND up to date - disseminate accurate information and raising awareness of SEND issues throughout the school - manage and develop the roles of support staff, through training and Performance Management - be informed about decisions the Headteacher and Business Manager make regarding expenditure of allocation of funding devolved directly from the LA for supporting pupils with SEND - meet with the designated SEND link governor as required to provide information as required regarding the implementation of the policy and plan. - will attend Middle Leaders meetings and Pastoral Support Meetings with a focus on SEND pupils - attend all LA meetings/Training. - participate in the local Secondary SENDCO Network.
+- Advise on the graduated approach to providing SEND support - Advise on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively including High Needs Funding and the separate funding for pupils within the Designated Provision (including Pupil Premium entitlement) - Liaise with parents of pupils with SEND - Liaise with other schools, educational psychologists, health and social care professionals, and independent or voluntary bodies - Be a key point of contact with external agencies, especially the local authority and its support services - Liaise with potential next providers of education to ensure a pupil and their parents are informed about options and a smooth transition is planned - Work with the Headteacher and school governors to ensure that the school meets its responsibilities under the Equality Act (2010) regarding reasonable adjustments and access arrangements - Ensure that the school keeps the records of all pupils with SEND up to date - Disseminate accurate information and raising awareness of SEND issues throughout the school - Manage and develop the roles of support staff, through training and Performance Management - Be informed about decisions the Headteacher and Business Manager make regarding expenditure of allocation of funding devolved directly from the LA for supporting pupils with SEND - Meet with the designated SEND link governor as required to provide information as required regarding the implementation of the policy and plan - Will attend Middle Leaders meetings and Pastoral Support Meetings with a focus on SEND pupils - Attend all LA meetings/Training - Participate in the local Secondary SENDCo Network and Archdiocese networks - Ensure that the SEND area of the school website is updated on a regluar basis including the local offer